arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 }
 ```

-### Complete RS485 Example Code
+### Complete Example Code

-You can access the complete example code by accessing [here](assets/Opta_RS485_Example.zip).
-After extracting the files, you will have `Opta_RS485_Sender` and `Opta_RS485_Receiver` sketches available to try with your Opta™ devices.
+You can access the complete example code [here](assets/Opta_RS485_Example.zip); after extracting the files, `Opta_RS485_Sender` and `Opta_RS485_Receiver` sketches are available to try with your Opta™ devices.

 ### Testing Out the Sketches

-Let's test the application with the sender Opta™ device connected to the Serial Monitor of the Arduino IDE and the receiver Opta™ device powered on.
-In the Serial Monitor, send a value between `1` and `4`; sending a `1` should close relay one and turn on the corresponding status LED of the receiver Opta™ device.
-Sending a `1` again should open the relay and turn off the status LED.
+Now it's time to test the application.
+Using the Serial Monitor of the Arduino IDE, send a value between `1` and `4` with the sender device; sending a `1` should close relay one and turn on the corresponding status LED of the receiver Opta™ device.
+Sending a `1` again should open the relay and turn off the status LED of the receiver device.

 Here is a review of the values the receiver Opta™ device can receive and the result they produce:

-- Sending `1`: Will turn on or off the first relay and the first status LED
+- Sending `1`: Will turn on or off the first relay and the first status LED.
-- Sending `2`: Will turn on or off the second relay and the second status LED
+- Sending `2`: Will turn on or off the second relay and the second status LED.
-- Sending `3`: Will turn on or off the third relay and the third status LED
+- Sending `3`: Will turn on or off the third relay and the third status LED.
-- Sending `4`: Will turn on or off the fourth relay and the fourth status LED
+- Sending `4`: Will turn on or off the fourth relay and the fourth status LED.

 ## Conclusion

-In this tutorial, we established the RS485 connection between two Opta™ devices.
-We learned how to use the `ArduinoRS485.h` library to send and receive values between these two devices.
-Finally, the tutorial showed how to take the data sent via RS485 to interact with the Opta™ hardware features, such as its on-board relays and status LEDs.
+In this tutorial, we established an RS-485 connection between two Opta™ devices.
+We also learned how to use the `ArduinoRS485.h` library to send and receive values between these two devices.
+Finally, the tutorial showed how to take the data sent via RS-485 to interact with the Opta™ hardware features, such as its onboard relays and status LEDs.

 ### Next Steps